eddow/webgpgpu/README.md

 }
 ```

-`warn` and `error` can be set separately as the whole library uses it. (mainly for compilation messages) or extreme cases as "uploaded size(0) array", ...
+`warn` and `error` can be set separately to redirect the whole library logs. (mainly for compilation messages) or extreme cases as "uploaded size(0) array", ...
 Note that a `log.error` will always have its associated exception throw.

 ## Exceptions